-What are the causes of keratosis pilaris?This skin disorder is believed to result from the buildup of keratin, which is a hard protein that protects the skin from harmful infections and harmful substances.
+This skin disorder is believed to result from the buildup of keratin, which is a hard protein that protects the skin from harmful infections and harmful substances.
 Keratin forms a scaly plug that blocks the opening of the hair follicle.
-Normally, many plugs form causing patches of bumpy and rough skin.
+Normally, many plugs form, causing patches of bumpy and rough skin.
 It is still to be discovered why keratin builds up.
 Although, it may occur because of genetic diseases or in association with other skin conditions.
-Keep in mind that dry skin has shown to worsen keratosis pilaris symptoms.
+Keep in mind that dry skin has been shown to worsen keratosis pilaris symptoms.

-How to get rid of keratosis pilaris?Keratosis pilaris, also known as chicken skin, cannot be cured but you can still manage its symptoms if you do not feel confident with the way your skin looks.
+Keratosis pilaris, also known as chicken skin, cannot be cured, but you can still manage its symptoms if you do not feel confident about your skin looks.
 This skin condition typically disappears by itself as a person ages.
-KP skin condition is generally treatment-resistant but there are several methods that can ease its symptoms.
-It is also possible to address this skin disorder in home settings with the use of a warm bath, exfoliation, coconut oil, and humidifiers.
+KP skin condition is generally treatment-resistant, but several methods can ease its symptoms.
+It is also possible to address this skin disorder in-home settings using a warm bath, exfoliation, coconut oil, and humidifiers.
 People who got exposed to KP should also avoid wearing tight clothes.

-What does keratosis pilaris look like?Keratosis pilaris causes hard and small bumps that make a person’s skin feel like sandpaper.
-These bumps are normally light-colored and they sometimes appear with redness and/or swelling.
-Furthermore, they can also show up on the face but it is very uncommon.
+Keratosis pilaris causes hard and small bumps that make a person’s skin feel like sandpaper.
+These bumps are normally light-colored, and they sometimes appear with redness and/or swelling.
+Furthermore, they can also show up on the face, but it is very uncommon.

-Who is prone to developing keratosis pilaris?People with the following health conditions are at a higher risk of developing “chicken skin”: dry skin, ichthyosis, eczema, hay fever, melanoma, obesity, and Celtic ancestry.
+People with the following health conditions are at a higher risk of developing “chicken skin”: dry skin, ichthyosis, eczema, hay fever, melanoma, obesity, and Celtic ancestry.
 Chicken skin is more common in teenagers and children.
-However, you need to be aware that anyone can encounter KP skin condition and it typically clears up by the age of 30.
+However, you need to be aware that anyone can encounter a KP skin condition, and it typically clears up by the age of 30.

-(212) 427-8750 Manhattan Dermatology (Midtown) 51 East 25th Street Ste 411, NY 10010
+(212) 427-8750 Manhattan Dermatology (Midtown) 56 W 45th St, Ste 819, NY 10036

-(212) 889-2402 Manhattan Dermatology (Union Square) 55 W 17th St Ste 103, NY 10011
+(212) 889-2402 Manhattan Dermatology (Union Square) 55 W 17th St, Ste 103, NY 10011